 Commitment to your studies is the key requirement for success but everyone needs some respite from hard work and research students may take a maximum annual holiday of 6 weeks per year plus agreed public holidays.
 This leave should normally be taken out with term time and always with the prior agreement of the Lead Supervisor.
-Please notify the Doctoral College about your leave by email to pgr@uws.ac.uk with "Holidays" in the subject line.
+Please request authorisation of annual leave from your Lead Supervisor.
+International students must complete a Change of Circumstance form through Skillsforge for all periods of annual leave.